 We are the only breeders of Large Black pigs in West Wales and have a proven, prize-winning Majestic Eagle boar, the registered homebred daughter of our original foundation sow from the Fashion line (Twiggy sadly died recently), a very rare Bess sow, one of only seven in existence, and an equally rare Queen sow.
 According to the breed society "With lop ears and a long deep body, the Large Black is Britain’s only all black pig.
 They are extremely docile and hardy and suited to simple outdoor systems.
 The Large Black is also much appreciated for its tasty succulent meat and eating qualities.
 It is superb as pork but also excels when traditionally cured as bacon."
 Surprisingly, the meat has a normal white rind, not black as might be expected.
-Large blacks are one of the rarest native pigs, listed as "endangered" by the Rare Breeds Survival Trust with only 318 registered sows.
+Large blacks are one of the rarest native pigs, listed as "endangered" by the Rare Breeds Survival Trust with less than 200 active registered breeding sows.
 We are proud to be doing a little to help this wonderful breed survive.

 Uniquely Ethical Pork

 So what makes Black Orchard pork so different?

 Our pigs are fed food entirely grown and produced in the UK.
 They have no soya (and therefore no GM) whatsoever, thereby reducing their carbon footprint and not contributing to the loss of rain forests for soya production.